Scalingo/documentation/_posts/app/2017-03-10-review-apps.md

 }
 ```

-Here, the value of this of the variable will contain the URL to reach the newly deployed app.
+Here, the value of the environment variable CANONICAL_HOST_URL will contain the URL to reach the newly deployed app.
 The `scalingo.json` configuration always takes precedence on parent app configuration.

-## Is it possible to create review apps if my code is hosted at a different place?
+## Is it possible to create Review Apps if my code is hosted at a different place?

 You can create review apps with the code being hosted anywhere thanks to the two following endpoint of our API: